Dave-team/Knowledge-base/Principles.md

 - What's important in life:
     - At some point, life will flash you by.
 Make sure it is worth watching.
     - What do you want people to say at your funeral?
 And who would be there even?
+    - You are on your death bed, surrounded by family and loved ones, reflecting on a life well lived.
+You've lived a long, successful life, and you feel at peace as you look on at your posterity...
+As you pass on from this this world, you find yourself waking up, surrounded by aliens.
+One of them asks, "how was the trip, man?"
 - Life is short:
     - You only live once, but if you do it right, once is enough
     - Life is a test and a game – don’t take things too seriously and have fun - nobody gets out alive anyway